Office of Continuing Education, Summer Sessions and Workforce Development

 Business and Industry Training provides businesses and industries with employer-specific training programs.
 Training for employees can be presented at the work-site during work hours in any topic.
 All programs are delivered by experienced, professional instructors.
 Business and Industry Training also provides training needs assessments, custom curriculum development and skills testing.

-The following is a sample of the diversity of programs offered:
+The following is a sample of the programs offered:

 - Basic Math Skills for the Workplace